 What this means

 This means that a slightly greater number of Nova Scotia businesses have looked to foreign markets to sell their products.
-However, it is not clear if this is representative of a longer-term trend, as the data has fluctuated only slightly over the available time period, without a clear direction.
+However, it is not clear if this is representative of a longer-term trend, as the data has fluctuated slightly over the available period, without a clear direction.

-C.B. gas export project one step closer to reality
+- C.B. gas export project one step closer to reality

-Blandford-based Cedar Bay Grilling Company takes top export award
+- Blandford-based Cedar Bay Grilling Company takes top export award